We stayed at the Atura Adelaide Hotel. It had the coolest decor and design. When you walked in, it looked like a reservation desk at a restaurant.

 Did you know that there are legless lizards which begs the question: What us the difference between a legless lizard and a snake?

 The Digeridoo is an Aboriginal instrument originally fashioned out of bamboo and more recently eucalyptus.
 It is in the key of F-sharp.

 There is no gender restriction.
 One must just respect the culture.
 It is difficult to learn.
 So many people buy them and never learn to play them properly.
 It is known as the least played instrument in the world.

 It resembles throat singing and the breathing used while swimming the butterfly.
 The breath is the rhythm and the sound comes later.
 Rob didn’t get to play one but that is probably ok due to coronavirus concerns and the fact that he is wearing a fly net!!

-If one turns the digeridoo around and listen to the bottom end it sounds like a seashell.
+If one turns the digeridoo around and listens to the bottom end it sounds like a seashell.

-Here is recommended film about preserving the age of the digeridoo.
+Here is a recommended film about preserving the age of the digeridoo.

 Westwind: Djalu’s Legacy tells the story of Djalu Gurruwiwi, an aging Yolgnu elder who is running out of time to pass on the Yidaki (didgeridoo) songlines entrusted to him – his clan’s knowledge, culture and country.